githubbar/telegram_channel_archive/db notes.md

 	- Channel Created, Channel Photo Updated, Pinned Message identifiable by: WHERE message.text=NULL

-- Messages with text filed empty (but not NULL)
+- Messages with text field empty (but not NULL)
 	- These are just posts without text.
 Mostly images.

 - Messages with content forwarded from other channels: